andreypostal/cli/README.md

 ![Progress Bar Gif](./assets/initial.gif)

-# Easy CLI for PHP
+# 🧙‍♂️ Easy CLI for PHP
 A simple and easy to use library with no dependencies for creating pretty and organized CLI apps in PHP.

+No dependencies, simple and easy to understand.
+You can create simple CLI tools or complex one and things wont get messy!! 😄

 Probably I should have thought of a name for it.